 IF LABEL IS NOT ATTACHED, THE EXHIBIT WILL BE DISQUALIFIED

-C. Jerky MUST be prepared according to the accepted UW Extension Recipes.
+3. Jerky MUST be prepared according to recipes from the approved sources.
 Include your recipe with your entry.
-Check with the Extension Office to obtain approved recipes
+Check with your local University of Wyoming Extension Office to obtain approved recipes.